 What do you outsource?

-If you’re interested in outsourcing, you must first assess the areas of the operation for which this approach will be most effective for your business.
+If you’re interested in the rise in outsourcing, you must first assess the areas of the operation for which this approach will be most effective for your business.

 To determine this, start by looking at the tasks which take up the most time and which someone outside of your company’s core structure could easily complete.

-Following a careful review, create a short list of what these tasks might be and pick one function to test.
-This will help you determine if outsourcing will have the positive impact you seek.
+Following a careful review, create a shortlist of what these tasks might be and pick one function to test.
+This will help you determine if outsourcing will have a positive impact you seek.

 Outsourcing payroll, for example, could be one such option and can be very inexpensive.
 For a business owner, the time freed up from payroll tasks can result in an opportunity to spend more time on revenue-generating activities.